Jon Hamm

-Early life
+Early life and education

-Hamm was born on March 10, 1971, in St. Louis, Missouri, the son of Deborah (née Garner) Hamm, a secretary, and Daniel Hamm, who managed a family trucking company.
-He is of German, English and Irish descent; his surname came from German immigrants.
+Jonathan Daniel Hamm was born on March 10, 1971, in St. Louis, Missouri, the son of Deborah (née Garner) Hamm, a secretary, and Daniel Hamm, who managed a family trucking company.
+Hamm is of German, English, French, and Irish descent; his surname came from German immigrants.
 He was raised Catholic.

-His parents divorced when he was two years old, and he lived in the St. Louis suburb of Creve Coeur with his mother until her death from colon cancer when he was ten.
-He then lived with his father and grandmother in nearby Normandy.
+His parents divorced when he was two years old, and he lived in the St. Louis suburb of Creve Coeur with his mother until her death from colon cancer when Hamm was 10 years old.
+He then lived with his father and grandmother in nearby Normandy until his father died ten years after his mother.
+Jon was 20.

 His first acting role was as Winnie-the-Pooh in first grade.
 At 16, he was cast as Judas in the play Godspell and enjoyed the experience, though he did not take acting seriously.
-He attended John Burroughs School, a private school in Ladue, where he was a member of the football, baseball, and swim teams.
-During this time he dated Sarah Clarke, who became an actress.
-His father died when he was 20.
+He attended John Burroughs School, a private school in Ladue, where he was a member of the football, baseball and swim teams.
+During this time, he dated Sarah Clarke, who became an actress.

 After graduation in 1989, Hamm enrolled at the University of Texas.
-He was a member of the Upsilon chapter of Sigma Nu fraternity, and was arrested for participating in a violent hazing incident during his third year.
+While a member of Sigma Nu fraternity at that university, Hamm was arrested along with seven other students for violently attacking and severely injuring fellow student Mark Allen Sanders as part of fraternity hazing in November 1990.
+Hamm admitted the crime, which included severely beating a student and lighting a student's pants on fire, as part of a deferred adjudication plea deal and the charges were dismissed following the completion of probation.
 He later transferred to the University of Missouri.
 He answered an advertisement from a theater company seeking players for a production of A Midsummer Night's Dream and was cast in the production.
 Other roles followed, such as Leon Czolgosz in Assassins.

-Assault incident

-While a member of Sigma Nu fraternity at the University of Texas, Hamm was arrested for participating in a violent hazing incident in November 1990.
-He lit a pledge's jeans on fire, shoved his face in the dirt, and struck him with a paddle over his right kidney, before leading the pledge around the fraternity house with a hammer claw around the pledge's testicles.
-The incident resulted in the fraternity being shut down.
-The pledge ended up needing medical care, and ultimately withdrew from school.
-Hamm made a plea deal and completed probation under the terms of a deferred adjudication, allowing him to avoid being convicted of a crime.
-The charges were dismissed in August 1995 following the completion of his probation.

-Acting career
+Career

-After graduating in 1993 with a Bachelor of Arts degree in English, Hamm returned to his high school to teach eighth-grade acting.
+After graduating in 1993 with a BA in English, Hamm returned to his high school to teach eighth-grade acting.
 One of his students was Ellie Kemper, who became an actress.
 Years later, Hamm appeared in Kemper's Netflix series Unbreakable Kimmy Schmidt.